scaine1/grey_lit_search/README.md

 *please note that this is an offline copy of the the html saved at the time you did the search.
 Any links that exist on the page may have changed between the time you made the search and when you click on them.
 For example if the google search you made had a link to "my awesome myspace page" and 10 years later to click the link, "my awesome myspace page" may not actually exist anymore.

-### results_summary.txt
+### results_summary.csv
-This is a text file that contains the search result number and the link to the pdf or webpage corresponding to the search result.
+This is a text file that contains the search result number, title of the search found,  and the link to the pdf or webpage corresponding to the search result.

 ### search directories